nikdelgado/metatemplate/README.md

     - [some_header_file]
     - [some_other_header_file]

-## Building Docker Image
-To build the image run the following command:

 ## TODO items

 1. There's a bit of code that finds your git structure root and would install into the "destination" repo, but didn't get finished, so it's not activated.
 Requires `git` on PATH, so doesn't work inside the current container.
-2. External class support (yaml only) is untested in protobuf outputs, needs to make sure how the imports would work and compile the output files.
-3. libclang in python would be an interesting way to auto-detect and generate the conversion code between one of the outputs (api/proto/etc) and an externally defined library.
+2. libclang in python would be an interesting way to auto-detect and generate the conversion code between one of the outputs (api/proto/etc) and an externally defined library.
 Currently the templates depend on assumptions about naming patterns in external libraries, and are not re-usable for others.